nicholasRenninger/AStar_and_PRM_Planning_Analysis/README.md

 # Motion Planning - Configuration Space Generation and Planning with Gradient Descent / WaveFront
 *For optimal viewing of this document (and all `*.md` files), try opening it in a text editor that supports syntax highlighting for markdown `*.md` files (e.g. Sublime Text 2+).*

-Implementation of a 2-D 2DoF manipulator configuration space generator, as well as implementations of a gradient descent and wavefront planner.
+Implementation of a 2-D 2DoF manipulator configuration space visualizer, as well as implementations of a gradient descent and wavefront planner for this manipulator.

 [Nicholas Rennninger](https://github.com/nicholasRenninger)